kamilprzyb/OpenFusionCrateTool/readme.md

 ## How to use input.xlsx
 The file contains of 5 data sheets, containing different types of collumns.
 It is important that you **DON'T** modify sheets' or collumns' names, as they must correspond to names in OF's server code.

 Collumns starting with a `/` character are marked as comments, and will be ignored by the script.
-Collumns ending with a `+` character contain number lists, separated by `;`
+Collumns ending with a `+` character contain number lists, separated by `;`.
+Collumns ending with `-` character are marked as strings instead of integers.
 ### Mob Drops
 * **DropType** is a value assigned to the enemies in game.
 Enemy drop types can be checked in xdt file
 * **CrateIDs** contain a list of ids of all possible crates that can be received from this drop type